Scthe/scthe.github.io/_posts/2015-08-23-neural-networks-implementation-tips.md

 * hard to debug
 * makes it easy to split epoch into mini-batches, which lowers the memory usage (more on that later)

 When I was converting from single-sample to batch approach I got it wrong the first time.
 There were quite a lot of interface changes and I made too many changes at once.
 Second time, when I knew which changes needed to be made it was quite easy.
 If You find yourself in similar position I recommend first tuning the API, then to switch the memory layout and only after that to execute kernels with all images at once.
-Turns out the last step can be done quite easily: You just need to add additional work dimension and in global_work_size set it to number of images and to 1 in local_work_size.
+Turns out the last step can be done quite easily: You just need to add additional work dimension and in `global_work_size` set it to number of images and to 1 in `local_work_size`.
 Other way is to add loop inside the kernels.
 This is probably even faster, since for multiple images You only load weights once.

 {% highlight c linenos %}
 uint sample_id = get_global_id(2);